benjamin1-cyber/ObesityRiskCDSS/README.md

 - Fully de-identified dataset
 - HIPAA-aligned system design
-- Fairness and bias monitoring integrated into evaluation steps
 - Explainable AI for outcome transparency
 - No personally identifiable information (PII) used

-Refer to *Section 5* of the project report for full ethical and legal discussion.

 ---